pragszz/Refund_Resolution_Analysis/README.md

 2. Open the terminal and navigate to the Sleep-Health-and-Lifestyle directory:
 `cd Refund_Resolution_Analysis`

-3. Install Dependencies: Make sure you have Python installed.
-Then, install the required packages using:
-`pip install -r requirements.txt`

 4. Run the Analysis (Jupyter Notebook):
 `jupyter notebook`